HP printers are generally easy to set up.

 B. In the Connection Options window, select USB.
 Go through the USB setup as above like normal.
 When the drivers are done installing,

-Occasionally, you will find a Full Software Solution driver for an older printer.
+Tools → Device Setup & Software → Convert a USB connected device to wireless then complete the Occasionally, you will find a Full Software Solution driver for an older printer.
 It's not guaranteed but it happens from time to time.

 For this setup, we will need to download the PCL6 driver from the printer's support page.
 For this example, I will use a HP LaserJet Enterprise P3015dn